chriscra/biodiversity_abandonment/README.md

-# Abandonment and Biodiversity: exploring the biodiversity implications of cropland abandonment
+# Abandonment and Biodiversity: exploring the biodiversity implications of recent cropland abandonment
 ## The potential effects of cropland abandonment on biodiversity and carbon sequestration

 This repository houses analysis scripts and documentation for: